Reading and Literacy Education

 The Programs of Study consists of foundation courses, courses in language and literacy, and practica experiences as a teacher of reading.

-A classroom teaching license is normally required for admission into the program, as well as a year of teaching under such license.
+A classroom teaching license is normally required for admission into the program.
+In order to obtain Massachusetts Reading licensure, the graduates will need to complete a year of teaching under their original license.

 Students should carefully plan programs in consultation with the program advisor to see that degree and licensure requirements are met.
 Classroom teachers must meet with the practicum director (Fran Loftus, 671-552-4206) to create a proposal to fulfill practicum requirements while remaining in their own classroom.